deval-shah/enterprise-search/README.md

 ## Release Notes

-**Version 1.0.9 - 16/09/2024**
+**Version 1.0.10 - 27/09/2024**
-- Implemented DVC pipeline for reproducible test runs
-- Added `tests/dvc.yaml` for managing test data and execution
+- Added new endpoints for document insertion and deletion
-- Updated testing documentation with DVC-based test running instructions
-- Refactored test setup in conftest.py for improved organization
+- Implemented comprehensive test suite for new endpoints
-- Optimized pytest configuration in `pytest.ini`
-- Added WebSocket client (`ws_client.py`)
-- Fixed bugs in WebSocket and HTTP routes and improved error handling
+- Improved API consistency and error handling
+- Updated documentation for new features